wassname/llm-moral-foundations2/mjc_research_journal.md

 - you see you neighbour do it, what does your other neighbour think?
 - how likely are you to do this?
 - you feel X, how likely is it that you just saw Y

+# 2025-08-21 19:44:18

+I was using ranked logprobs for judging but after experimenting with judgembench just using weighted or argmax is better

+I'm not trying invidual annoated train of thought to debug

+I've found a few bugs